 Brands have been acting fast and loose in their application of the hashtag ‘ad’ rule, with only some using it sporadically at best.
 So, StopPress asks a few people in the industry whether this rule is still relevant or whether it might be time for an update.

-Judging by the watercooler discussions and the blanket media coverage—from the above board chat on outlets like Radio New Zealand to the below board banter inside a giant scrotum as part of the Alternative Commentary Collective's Champagne Rugby, you could be forgiven for thinking the nation has a collective 'code boner' over the Rugby World Cup at present.
+Judging by the numerous rugby-related office discussions and the blanket media coverage—from the above board chat on outlets like Radio New Zealand to the below board banter inside a giant scrotum as part of the Alternative Commentary Collective’s Champagne Rugby, you could be forgiven for thinking the nation has a collective ‘code boner’ over the Rugby World Cup at present.
 But is rugby losing its lustre in New Zealand?
 And is there a limit to the All Black appropriation?

 During the Cricket World Cup, ANZ used its Dream Big initiative to get cut-through the marketing noise during the Cricket World Cup.
 Rather than focusing exclusively on the event, the bank brought its Black Caps sponsorship to life by travelling around the country showing its support for grassroots cricket by upgrading the facilities at various grounds around the country.
 And now, with the Rugby World Cup fast approaching, ANZ is at it again, this time renovating Waitemata Rugby Club in a new video posted to Facebook.
 The difference in this instance is that ANZ isn’t even a sponsor of Rugby New Zealand, the All Blacks or the Rugby World Cup.

-In a bid to assist mothers who have heard the Frozen soundtrack once too many times but don't really want navigate the online catalogues of children's music, Pandora has teamed up with Huggies to develop a radio station dedicated to musical tastes of the youngest of young'uns.
-StopPress looks at this and some other examples of radio stations dedicated to dependents of both the human and animal persuasion.
+In a bid to assist mothers who have heard the Frozen soundtrack once too many times but don’t really want navigate the online catalogues of children’s music, Pandora has teamed up with Huggies to develop a radio station dedicated to musical tastes of the youngest of young’uns.

 “We’ve been through the bad and the good,” says ANZ’s head of sponsorship Sue McGregor in describing the bank’s 16-year partnership with Cricket New Zealand.
 And while the recent World Cup certainly falls into the latter category from a sporting perspective, is this also the case in terms of ANZ’s commercial interests?